spacetelescope/imexam/docs/source/example2.rst

-Below are the final radial plot as well as the the gaussian fit to the columns of the same star:
+Below are the final curve of growth plot as well as the the gaussian fit to the columns of the same star:

 .. image:: photometry_example_radplot2.png